hannibal002/SkyHanni/CONTRIBUTING.md

     - **There are valid reasons to deviate from the norm**
         - If you have such a case, either use `@Suppress("rule_name")`, or re-build the `baseline-main.xml` file, using `./gradlew detektBaselineMain`.
+- When the SkyHanni IntelliJ plugin flags issues in a file you are already editing, fix those issues in the same PR.
+Do not create standalone PRs to sweep plugin warnings across the entire codebase.
 - Do not copy features from other mods.
 Exceptions:
     - Mods that are paid to use.
     - Mods that have reached their end of life.
 (Rip SBA, Dulkir and Soopy).